 - Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

-- Make your dairy-free buttermilk: mix 1 cup plant-based milk + 1 tablespoon lemon juice or apple cider vinegar.
+- Make your dairy-free buttermilk: mix 1 cup of plant-based milk + 1 tablespoon of lemon juice or apple cider vinegar.
 Let the mixture sit for five minutes until the milk looks like it has curdled.